willkg/socorro-siggen/README.rst

     Crash data:

-    - crashing_thread:          int or 0
+    - crashing_thread:          int or None

       The index of the crashing thread in threads.
-This will default to 0.
+This defaults to None which indicates there was no crashing thread identified in the crash report.

     - threads:                  list of CStackTrace or None